Coat Color:FawnFawn And WhiteFawn Brindle And WhiteRedRed And WhiteRed BrindleRed Brindle And WhiteWhiteFawn And BrindleFallow

 Thankfully, bull baiting was outlawed in 1835.
 By this time, the peculiarly cute, compressed faces of the Bulldog had won the hearts of the English people, who continued to breed them for their looks, not their aggression.
 Shortly after, Bulldogs were brought to America, where the American Kennel Club recognized them as an official breed in 1886, and the Bulldog Club of America was formed in 1898.

 Today, most of the qualities that made Bulldogs such successful bull baiters have been bred out of them.
-Modern Bulldogs are far from athletic, and they’re one of the friendliest, least aggressive breeds around, even though they still have a strong bite force.
-Their lovable personalities make them the fifth most popular breed in the country.
+Modern Bulldogs are far from athletic, and they’re one of the friendliest breeds around.
+Their lovable personalities make them a popular breed in the country.
 Their flat faces, though, continue to be popular symbols of pluck and determination: Bulldogs serve as a mascot for many high schools, colleges and universities (think Yale University and the University of Georgia), Mack Trucks, and the US Marine Corps.

 But just because your Bulldog’s gladiator status—and your sporty college days—are over doesn’t mean the two of you can’t throw down on your living-room carpet with a rough-and-tumble game of tug-of-war.